 Analyzes the forces induced in structures and machines by various types of loading.
-Prerequisite: DRF160 or CS125E, and MTH082 or MTH112, or consent of instructor.
+Prerequisite: MTH082 or MTH112, and PH121, or consent of instructor.
 F, W

 CVL231 Applied Strength of Materials 4 class hrs/wk, 4 cr.

 Analyzes internal stresses, deflections, and deformations of structured members when subjected to external forces.
 Covers how to design structures based on structural analysis.
 Prerequisite: CVL230 or consent of instructor.
 W, Sp